RedisLabs/redislabs-docs/content/rc/administration/setup/change-plan.md

     If you are upgrading a free plan, you need to select or add a payment method.

-1. When finished, select the Update button.
+1. When finished, select the **Update** button.

-Before reducing memory the memory size of a subscription, verify that your data fits in the new size; otherwise, the update fails.
+Before updating to a plan with a smaller memory size, verify that your data fits the new size.
+Otherwise, the update process will fail and the plan will remain at the original size.

 Subscription updates happen in the background.
 Changes may take several minutes to complete.